larshurrelb/DoggoRoomie-Web-Controller/README.md

     - The Samsung Tablet
 2.⁠ ⁠Configure the IP addresses in ⁠ /public/config.js ⁠ to match the actual IP addresses of devices in your local network

-(The current router shows ip adresses of connected devices on its webinterface under http://192.168.1.1/)
+(The current router shows ip addresses of connected devices on its webinterface under http://192.168.1.1/)

 ### Hardware Setup